MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-doc-suggestions.md

 # Use Copilot to get content recommendations and answers from SharePoint

-If you have integrated SharePoint with Dynamics 365 Sales, Copilot can recommend documents related to the products in the sales records.
+Copilot can recommend documents related to the products and accounts in your sales records.
 You can also ask questions about the products and get answers from the documents stored in SharePoint.

 > [!NOTE]
-> If your admin has configured specific SharePoint sites for your organization, Copilot searches for documents only in those sites.
-If no sites are configured, Copilot searches all the SharePoint sites that you have access to.
+> If your admin has configured specific SharePoint sites for Copilot to use, Copilot searches for documents only in those sites.
+If no sites are configured, Copilot searches all the SharePoint sites in your org that you have access to.

 ## Prerequisites